adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

     Maven lifecycle, deadlock avoidance
     Explain Java Memory model,
     Java 8 Lambda expressions,
     concurrency
-    reflections in java
     discussion on garbage collector algorithms and different heap generations.
     difference between NoClassDefFoundError and ClassNotFoundException in java.
-    discussion on mutex and semaphore. discussion on lock and synchronization.
+    discussion on lock and synchronization.
-    How to define custom annotation?
     Explain JAVA memory model.
         7)Difference between IsInstance and Instanceof.
         8)Can you override methods of Arraylist?If so how?